Create a Highly Available PostgreSQL Cluster Using Patroni and HAProxy

 - Configure the Postgres instance running on the same server

-- Automatically failover to the best slave in case the master goes down.
+- Automatically failover to the best standby in case the primary goes down.

 sudo apt install python python-pip -y